We recommend using the newest maintenance release of this version, 2018.2.19, which contains additional fixes.

 In some cases, when connecting to Tableau Server via mutual SSL, Tableau Desktop displayed an "error 6 SSL handshake failed" error message.

-View recommendations, table improvements, and Webhooks support.
+Dynamic parameters, viz animations, and buffer calculations.
 See what’s new in Tableau.

 Up-to-date Tableau product issues that could impact your deployment.